Home Compare MCO vs PGHN.SW

 Moody's vs Partners Group Holding: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Moody's carrying a narrow edge on growth.
-Partners still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
+Structurally, Moody's and Partners are closely matched — neither holds a meaningful edge overall.
+Partners still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 Trajectory Similarity